spotify/missinglink/README.md

 `<filterSubpackages>false</filterSubpackages>` to the `<ignoreSourcePackage>` or `<ignoreDestinationPackage>` element.

-Note that `allow*` options CANNOT be used in conjunction with `ignore*` options.
+Note that `target*` options CANNOT be used in conjunction with `ignore*` options.
 You can only specify one or the other.

 # Caveats and Limitations